Skip to Content

 By the end of the course, students will:

-• Understand the basic definitions, history, and importance of community engagement for sustainable development and behavior change
+• Understand the basic definitions, history, and importance of community engagement.

 • Analyze models of community engagement and their applicability in diverse contexts.

-• Create stakeholder maps and conduct analyses to identify key stakeholders, their interests, influence, and relationships crucial for collaborative sustainability initiatives.
+• Create stakeholder maps and identify key stakeholders for sustainability initiatives.

 • Facilitate participatory decision-making processes using appropriate tools and techniques to integrate community input into program and project development.